ahmadalwy3/ahmadalwy3/Does-uBlock-block-ads-or-just-hide-them?.md

 - Cached generic cosmetic filters: injected before page's root DOM is loaded
     - No flickering

+Also, a very simple test to see how sturdy is cosmetic filtering in your blocker: <http://raymondhill.net/ublock/adbox.html>.

 #### More details regarding network filtering

 When a network request is filtered, **both** uBlock and ABP will collapse the DOM counterpart -- if any -- of a blocked network request.
 They both work the same way in such scenario, in the absence of a cosmetic filter matching the DOM counterpart of a blocked network request.